AarambhDevHub/ignitia/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Here's how you can help make Ignite even better:
+Here's how you can help make Ignitia even better:

 ### **Ways to Contribute**